 Bay is fairly trouble free.
-If the leaves get damaged by frost or wind, pick them off or trim plants in late spring or summer to encourage new growth.
+If the leaves get damaged by frost or wind (which will turn them brown or black), pick them off or trim plants in late spring or summer to encourage new growth.

 Bay varieties to try

 - Laurus nobilis – aromatic dark green leaves.
-Once mature plants can reach up to 8m but this will take many years
+Once mature plants can reach up to 8m x 8m but this will take many years

 - Laurus nobilis ‘Aurea’ – lime green/yellow foliage.
 Insignificant flowers in spring.
 Slightly smaller than Laurus nobilis when mature.